-The forward-looking statements included in this Revised Annual Information Form are expressly qualified by this cautionary statement and are made as of the date of this Revised Annual Information Form.
+The forward-looking statements included in this Annual Information Form are expressly qualified by this cautionary statement and are made as at the date of this Annual Information Form.
 The Company does not undertake any obligation to publicly update or revise any forward-looking statements, except as required by applicable securities laws.